 These expenses significantly affect your budget.
 This category includes money you spend on Christmas or birthday presents for example, or on children’s parties, holidays or on clothes.

 By carefully examining the above figures you can set a target to improve your budget, working out how much you can save from necessary, day-to-day or occasional expenses.

 At the same time you could also talk to your personal banker about opening a savings account that will make it easier to achieve that target.
 We offer various types of savings accounts, one of which is bound to suit you.

-To learn more about ‘Everything about savings' click here.
+To learn more about your saving options click here.